Why one to one?

 Takes advantage of the teachable moment

-Things do not always go as planned in the classroom and in a one-to-one computing classroom, a topic arises and teacher and students immediately are online, investigating, questioning, and extending the conversation with information and tools not available to them in other situations.
+Things do not always go as planned in the classroom and in a one-to-one computing classroom, a topic arises and teachers and students are immediately online, investigating, questioning, and extending the conversation with information and tools not available to them in other situations.

 Prepares for tomorrow's workplace